kasattejaswi/dsAndAlgorithms/README.md

 # dsAndAlgorithms
-Implementation of data structures and algorithms in golang
+Implementation of data structures and algorithms in GoLang.